tabular-io/iceberg-kafka-connect/README.md

 ```

 ## Change data capture
-This example will apply inserts, updates, and deletes based on the value of a field in the record.
+This example applies inserts, updates, and deletes based on the value of a field in the record.
-For example, if the `_cdc_op` field is set to `I` then the record will be inserted, if `U` then it will
+Here, if the `_cdc_op` field is set to `I` then the record is inserted, if `U` then it is upserted,
-be upserted, and if `D` then it will be deleted.
+and if `D` then it is deleted.
 This requires that the table be in Iceberg v2 format
 and have an identity field (or fields) defined.

 ### Create the destination table